harshit-2004/Competitive-Clock/README.md

-# CodeforcesEmail
+# Competitive Clock

-Welcome to CodeforcesEmail - Your go-to platform for staying updated on Codeforces, Codechef, Hackerrank, Hackerearth, Leetcode contests!
+Welcome to Competitive Clock - Your go-to platform for staying updated on Codeforces, Codechef, Hackerrank, Hackerearth, Leetcode contests!

 ## Dashboard